 Jekyll Island is going through an amazing renaissance.
 If you’ve never been, now is the time to go.
 If you’ve been in the past, it’s worth a second look.

 I’ve always enjoyed staying at the Historic Jekyll Island Club, but it’s not on the beach.
-Now you have several beachside options including the Westin at Jekyll Island, the Holiday Inn at Jekyll Island and the Hampton Inn.
+The new Jekyll Ocean Club is part of the Historic Jekyll Island Club family and IS on the beach.
+Want more hotels on the Georgia beach?
+The Westin at Jekyll Island, the Holiday Inn at Jekyll Island and the Hampton Inn are all good choices too.

 You can’t visit Jekyll without seeing the Georgia Sea Turtle Center, but I’d also recommend a visit to the less flashy, but equally fun Tidelands Nature Center.
 If you have kids with you, Summer Waves water park is a must.